PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation

 \section{Related Work}

-In this section, we review and discuss the closely related works from \textit{four} different aspects: part segmentation, panoptic segmentation, part-whole modeling, and ViTs.

-\textbf{Part Segmentation.} Current research on part segmentation can be mainly divided into \textit{supervised learning} and \textit{unsupervised learning}.
-For the former, most previous approaches for both instance and semantic part segmentation mainly focus on human analysis~\cite{qi2018learning}.
-For the latter, recent works~\cite{liu2021unsupervised,choudhury2021unsupervised} focus on the single object with multiple parts.
-The representative works~\cite{liu2021unsupervised,choudhury2021unsupervised} propose various contrastive learning approaches.
-However, most of the works do not include \textit{multiple objects and background context}.
-Thus, we mainly review the former.
-Several works~\cite{fang2018weakly,wang2019CNIF} design specific methods for semantic part segmentation which only consider per-pixel classification.
-These methods focus on how to model global-part context more effectively.
-There are two paradigms for human instance part segmentation: \textit{top-down} pipelines~\cite{li2017holistic,yang2019parsing,ji2019learning} and \textit{bottom-up} pipelines~\cite{gong2018instance,zhao2018understanding,zhou2021differentiable}. \textit{Top-down} methods use the two-stage detectors~\cite{maskrcnn} to jointly detect and segment each instance.
-In particular, for each detected instance, they perform semantic part segmentation. \textit{Bottom-up} methods first segment each human and then perform part grouping from each detected human.
-Meanwhile, there are also several works focusing on task-specific part segmentation, such as car part segmentation~\cite{Zhao2019BSANet,michieli2020gmnet}.
-But usually, each of the settings needs a specific design.
-Compared with these methods, the focus of this paper is to solve the PPS task, which naturally contains part segmentation as a sub-task.
+\textbf{Part Segmentation.} Current research on part segmentation can be divided into two categories: supervised learning and unsupervised learning.
+Supervised learning approaches for both instance and semantic part segmentation typically rely on human analysis \cite{qi2018learning}.
+In contrast, recent works on unsupervised learning~\cite{liu2021unsupervised,choudhury2021unsupervised} focus on single objects with multiple parts and propose various contrastive learning approaches.
+However, most of these works do not consider multiple objects and background context.
+Therefore, in this paper, we mainly review supervised learning approaches.
+Several works \cite{fang2018weakly,wang2019CNIF} have designed specific methods for semantic part segmentation, which only considers per-pixel classification.
+These methods focus on modeling global-part context more effectively.
+For human instance part segmentation, there are two paradigms: top-down pipelines \cite{li2017holistic,yang2019parsing,ji2019learning}, and bottom-up pipelines \cite{gong2018instance,zhao2018understanding,zhou2021differentiable}.
+Top-down methods use two-stage detectors \cite{maskrcnn} to jointly detect and segment each instance.
+For each detected instance, they perform semantic part segmentation.
+In contrast, bottom-up methods first segment each human and then perform part grouping from each detected human.
+Several works also focus on task-specific part segmentation, such as car part segmentation \cite{Zhao2019BSANet,michieli2020gmnet}.
+However, each of these settings requires a specific design.
+In comparison, this paper focuses on solving the PPS task, which naturally contains part segmentation as a sub-task.